21+ fun things to do in Dartmouth with kids

 If you’re looking for somewhere for a bite half way we can recommend the Royal Seven Stars Hotel in Totnes.
 Each stage of the Round Robin tour is dog friendly.

+Please note that the Round Robin doesn’t run all year.
 Find out the latest information about Dartmouth Steam Railway.

 6. Visit Dartmouth Ice Cream Company